What is driver tracking software?

 Understanding real arrival and departure times, stop durations and travel time from one stop to another, plus periods of driver inactivity helps you improve asset efficiency.
 You will know if jobs are being done correctly and if personal business is being conducted by drivers during the workday or after-hours.

 GPS tracking usually also comes with the ability to capture timestamp and location stamp proof of deliveries completed.
 With SmartRoutes, for example, drivers can take photo proof of delivery completed or get an e-signature.
 This avoids issues with customers querying your work and builds trust over time.

 GPS tracking has the huge secondary benefit of providing super-accurate times of delivery and the ability for customers to look at a live-map of a package making its way to them.
 Customers now expect smooth and speedy deliveries and if you can meet those expectations you will get repeat customers.
 Contactless delivery options also need to be considered to safeguard public health.

-Now, let’s take a look at three of the best driver tracking apps on the market today.
+3 of the best driver tracking apps on the market today

 SmartRoutes bills itself as a delivery route planner and allows users to create routes with unlimited stops.
 The interface has been updated in the recent past and it is now a user-friendly solution that allows you to plan routes in a matter of minutes.

 SmartRoutes solves the problem of driver tracking with an in-built GPS tracker in their driver app.
 It allows logistics managers to track activity in the field and manage driver behavior.
 It also, unlike its competitors, allows managers to set certain routes as ‘fixed’ so the company is learning from the best way to navigate a territory and then pass that fixed route to another driver easily.

 There’s some nice delivery-specific features available on the delivery driver app too.
 Dispatch notes can be added to stops, and proof of delivery and driver notes can be captured at the drop-off point and accessed in your route history at a later date.